naman-verma-01/jarviot-challenge-full-stack/README.md

 ## Risk Analysis Dashboard [(Vercel)](https://risk-analyzer-back-xt9b.vercel.app/)

-**_NOTE:_**  InOrder to login please share the email id with the developer to white list the use from google cloud console.
+**_NOTE:_**  In order to login please share the email id with the developer to white list the user from Google Cloud Console.

 **_NOTE:_**  This repo does not have any client_id, api key, etc in the .env file of backend due to personal safety reasons.